ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## TEEP Broker Implementation Consideration

-   A Provider should consider methods of distribution, scope and concurrency on devices and runtime options when implementing a TEEP Broker.
+   TEEP Broker implementers should consider methods of distribution, scope and concurrency on devices and runtime options.
    Several non-exhaustive options are discussed below.
-Providers are encouraged to take advantage of the latest communication and platform capabilities to offer the best user experience.

 ### TEEP Broker APIs